-- 1. Costume theme for 2021 show "Dress as a Disney© villain and their child" The 4-H member and rabbit should be dressed to complement each other.
+- 1. Costume theme for 2022 show "Anything Goes".
+The 4-H member and rabbit should be dressed to complement each other.
 The theme must be followed for an A rating. - 2.
 Any 4-H member enrolled in any rabbit class is eligible for this class. - 3.
-Both 4-H member and rabbit are to be co-coordinated with their choice of costumes. - 4.
-Judging will be on originality and implementation of theme. - 5.
-Judging will take place in the rabbit area.
+Both 4-H member and rabbit are to be co coordinated with their choice of costumes. - 4.
+Judging will be on originality and implementation of theme.

 RA 6 - Beginner Rabbit Costume Class - Ages 8-11.
-A rosette is given to the winner

-RA 7 - Advanced Rabbit Costume Class - Ages 12-18.
+A rosette is given to the winner RA 7 - Advanced Rabbit Costume Class - Ages 12-18.
 A rosette is given to the winner